What is the Strongest type of THC and Delta THC? Comparing the Potency and Effects of Different THC Variants

 THCA (Tetrahydrocannabinolic Acid)

 THCA is the non-psychoactive precursor to delta 9 THC, found in raw and live cannabis plants.
 When exposed to heat or light, THCA undergoes decarboxylation, converting into delta 9 THC.
-THCA is believed to have potential therapeutic benefits, including anti-inflammatory, neuroprotective, and anti-nausea properties.
+THCA is believed to have potential therapeutic benefits.

 Strength: THCA is non-psychoactive, meaning it does not produce any intoxicating effects.
 Therefore, it is not considered potent in comparison to other THC variants.